Zombies

 the commanding lieutenants that led their brigades into the castle, the

 the castle with their deadly machetes.
-Officers will extend their weapons
+If you come within range, officers

-long distances while marching forward in an attempt to corner you.
+in an attempt to corner you.

 As if the